telerik/kendo-ui-core/docs/using-kendo-with-twitter-bootstrap.md

 The `form-control` Bootstrap CSS class is normally added to textboxes in order to apply some border, padding, background and font styles.
 The problem is that some Kendo UI widgets copy the custom CSS classes of their originating `<input>` elements to the widget wrapper element.
 This results in an incorrect padding style applied to a widget element that should not have a padding.
+Also, `.form-control` defines a 100% width style, which the Kendo UI widgets may override.
 The resolution is to use:

     .form-control.k-widget
     {
         padding: 0;
+        width: 100%;
     }

 ## Known limitations